mehediishere/mehediishere/README.md

 Hey there 👋

-I’m Mehedi, a full-stack engineer, creative coder and self-proclaimed designer who specializes in front-end development.
+Pleasure to meet you.
+About me?!
+Well with an education background in CSE, enthusiasm for Web Development and huge interest in Game Development I'm Mehedi - creative coder and Web Developer (Front & Back-End).
 I make it my mission to translate user-focused designs into pixel-perfect websites or applications that run blazing fast.
+As for why Web??

+Who dosen't like fantasy?
+The world of programming is another fantasy world actually.
+All you need your imagination to get it done.
+May it'll take some time but eventually there is hope to make dream come true.
+And thats what drive me into Web & Game Development.

 Want to know more about me?
 [Check out my portfolio.](https://mehedihasan.ml/)